 Your GP will usually consider non-surgical treatment – such as wrist splints or an injection – before referring you for surgery.
 If these do not help or your symptoms are severe then surgery may be appropriate.

-Once referred to the service you will be assessed by an Extended Scope Physiotherapist and have a diagnostic test (Nerve Conduction Studies).
+Once referred to the service you will be assessed by a Physiotherapist and have a diagnostic test (Nerve Conduction Studies).
 Depending on the result of this you may be recommended for surgery.

 The clinical team members are:

 Mr Rashpal Bassi – Consultant Orthopaedic Surgeon

 Phil Evans and Michelle Scobbie – Healthcare Assistants